May the fourth be with you – ways to celebrate Star Wars day

 Buy the Merch

 It’s also a great time to add to your stash of Star Wars gear, with sales and exclusives available across the web from the best Star Wars Lego to pancake molds.
 Amazon has a page dedicated to Star Wars gear, complete with an exclusive LEGO Razor Crest and Star Wars t-shirt subscription.
-Build-a-bear has 20% off its Grogu bear and GameStop has up to 50% off Star Wars toys and collectibles.
+Otterbox has created a stand for the Amazon Echo Dot that turns the device into Grogu from The Mandalorian while Build-a-bear has 20% off its Grogu bear.
+GameStop also has up to 50% off Star Wars toys and collectibles.

 Take a picture with Grogu